A guide to upgrade subversion to 1.14

 Before getting started, it’s essential to understand the internal schema and structures of a subversion repository.

-After creating a subversion repository using svnadmin create <repo_name>, a folder is generated with the following structure.
+When creating a repository using svnadmin create <repo_name>, the following directories are generated:

-• db: Subversion data and metadata managed by the FSFS schema, where internal structures could be found at apache document.
-We’ll use dump & load to migrate them from old schema(fsfs4/6/7) into the latest schema(fsfs8)
+• db: Contains data/metadata managed by FSFS, where internal structures could be found at the Apache document.
+We’ll use dump & load scripts to migrate them from old schema(fsfs4/6/7) into the latest schema(fsfs8)

-• locks: The key-value storage that persists locks from users.
+• locks: The key-value storage that persists locks from users, you can track user locks via svnadmin lslocks.

-The diagram here shows the comparability matrix of FSFS schema.
+The diagram here shows the compatibility matrix of the FSFS schema.

 FSFS SchemaMinimal Subversion ServerCompatible Subversion ServerNotable Features